 - cilantro leaves, to taste

-Preheat oven to 400 degrees.
-Spray a 13 x 9-inch baking pan with nonstick spray.
+- Preheat oven to 400 degrees.
+Spray a 9 x 13-inch baking pan with nonstick spray.

-Combine soy sauce, brown sugar, water, rice vinegar, sesame oil, sriracha, garlic cloves, and ginger in a small pot; stir well.
+- Combine soy sauce, brown sugar, water, rice vinegar, sesame oil, sriracha, garlic cloves, and ginger in a small saucepan; stir well.

-Mix soy sauce, rice vinegar, sugar, sriracha, garlic, and ginger; pour over veggies, and toss well.
+- Stir soy sauce, rice vinegar, sugar, sriracha, garlic, and ginger together in a small bowl.

-Warm tortillas in a small skillet over medium-high heat just until softened, flipping once.
+- Warm tortillas one-by-one in a small skillet over medium-high heat just until softened, flipping once.